jedi-academy/learn-4711/data/labs/lab05.md

 ##Github repository

-To start your tream repo for this lab, you could fork the [CI Starter 3](https://github.com/jedi-academy/CodeIgniter3.1-starter3) for this, and add the data and media from the [starter-views](https://github.com/jedi-academy/starter-views)
+To start your team repo for this lab, you could fork the [CI Starter 3](https://github.com/jedi-academy/CodeIgniter3.1-starter3) for this, and add the data and media from the [starter-views](https://github.com/jedi-academy/starter-views)